Upminster: Demography

 The Havering committee area for Upminster is defined as the wards of Upminster and Cranham.
 Demographic data is produced by the Office for National Statistics for these wards.
 All of Upminster is contained within these wards, however they also cover the connected settlement of Cranham and the rural outlier of North Ockendon.
 In 2001 the population of Upminster ward was 12,674 and Cranham ward was 12,242, giving a total population of 25,098.
 80.95% in Upminster and 81.73% in Cranham report their religion as Christian, compared to 76.13% for Havering, 58.23% in London and 71.74% in England.
 10.08% in Upminster and 10.46% in Cranham report having no religion, compared to 13.18% in Havering, 15.76% in London and 14.59% in England.
 With a black and minority ethnic population of 3% in 2001, Cranham and Upminster wards have the lowest Simpson index for ethnic diversity in London.
 The level of home ownership is atypically high compared to the rest of London and England, with over 90% of housing tenure under owner-occupation in both wards.
 The Upminster ward has one of the lowest levels of deprivation in London.

 The 2011 census showed that the population was 96% white (92% British, 2% Other, 2% Irish).
 Indian, Chinese and Black African were 1% each.
-75% of the population is Christian, the highest in London.
+75% of the population is Christian, the highest recorded in London.